mialana/amyliu.dev/src/content/projects/PAPAYA/index.md

 - Tag-based search and metadata querying
 - Web-based 3D asset preview via a Three.JS viewer, with support for direct integration into digital content creation (DCC) tools such as Houdini

-I contributed as a technical lead, focusing on asset versioning and resolution infrastructure.
-My work included designing the USD composition workflow, implementing resolver logic across the database and cloud storage, and contributing to the system's extensibility and developer documentation.
+Working alongside my wonderful peers, I focused on two things: personally building an asset resolver infrastructure for the platform and overall project environment, and collaboratively designing the project-wide USD asset structure and schemas.

 ## Motivation